 Why Wealth Doesn’t Always Last

 This is one of the most important and most overlooked parts of understanding wealthy ancestry.
-The old saying “shirtsleeves to shirtsleeves in three generations” exists in almost every culture for a reason.
-Even significant family fortunes can erode surprisingly fast.

 - Poor financial decisions: risky investments, bad business judgment, or simple extravagance